g0v-it/data-agcom/sdaas/README.md

 In other words, the  **TV impressions** (TVi) are just a rough estimation of the daily number of sentences delivered to all TV watchers.

-For example: a 30-second speech in a TV program with an audience of 1000000 of people is equivalent to 6000000 of TV impressions (i.e. 30*1000000/5 ).
+For example: a 30-second speech in a TV program in a day with an audience of 1000000 of people is equivalent to 6000000 of TV impressions (i.e. 30*1000000/5 ).